Can I be charged with a crime without being arrested?

 Charged with a crime in Michigan

 The next most common way that being charged with a crime occurs is when witnesses, not police, claim to have knowledge of you committing a crime.
 These people then go to the police who perform an investigation.
 The investigation will often lead police to knocking on your door and possibly arresting you, or simply issuing a criminal ticket and mailing it to you.

 Finally, the situation can occur where the police believe they have enough evidence to arrest you without talking to you.
 The police then appear in front of a judge or magistrate and request an arrest warrant be issued.
-Once the warrant is issued you will likely get notice in the mail from the police or the court if the police do not come and get you.
+Once the warrant is issued you will likely get notice in the mail from the police or the court if the police do not come and arrest you.
 At that point you can turn yourself in, again without ever speaking to an officer.

 Walking in on a Warrant

-Once criminal charges have been issued against you it is a good idea to turn yourself in rather than wait for the cops to come get you or pull you over on your way to work.
+Once criminal charges have been issued against you it is a good idea to turn yourself in as soon as possible rather than wait for the cops to come get you or pull you over on your way to work.